rbouziane/WorkShop_ReactNative/WorkShop/FirstPart.md

     Now relaunch the application and see the result.

-2) Learn how to use UI components for React Native.
+2) Learn how to install UI components for React Native.

    We will use here ```NativeBase.io```